What is TRIButyrate? Good question!

 - Cell lysates6

 Research shows that postbiotics may be responsible for most of the health benefits attributed to fiber and probiotics.
-Butyrate, a short-chain fatty acid, is one of the most-studied postbiotics and has been found to be beneficial to health, particularly in regards to cellular energy metabolism and intestinal health.7
+Butyrate, a short-chain fatty acid, is one of the most-studied postbiotics and has been found to be beneficial to health, particularly with respect to cellular energy metabolism and intestinal health.7

 But there’s only one problem: Butyrate is the least abundant short-chain fatty acid produced by this fermentation process, so it’s nearly impossible to get enough butyrate through your diet.
 And you can’t get it by taking a supplement either because Butyrate breaks up before getting to your colon.